Apoxx/easyjs.dart/README.md

     print(js.square(10));

-    //Passing a String to the js object is equivalent to call js.eval(). js("console.log('Hello from eval');");
+    //Passing a String to the js object is equivalent to call js.eval. js("console.log('Hello from eval');");

   });